linkerd/website/linkerd.io/content/2-edge/reference/multicluster.md

 Linkerd's [multi-cluster functionality](../../features/multicluster/) allows pods to connect to Kubernetes services across cluster boundaries in a way that is secure and fully transparent to the application.
 This feature supports three
-modes: hierarchical (using an gateway), flat (without a gateway), and federated.
+modes: hierarchical (using a gateway), flat (without a gateway), and federated.

+* **Hierarchical mode** only requires that the gateway IP of the destination cluster be reachable by pods on the source cluster.
 * **Flat mode** requires that all pods on the source cluster be able to directly connect to pods on the destination cluster.
-* **Hierarchical mode** only requires that the gateway IP of the destination cluster be reachable by pods on the source cluster.
 * **Federated mode** has the same requirements as flat mode but allows a service deployed to multiple clusters to be treated as a single cluster agnostic service.